Autodesk Flame Free Trial | Download Flame

 If your trial expires, you cannot extend the trial period.
 For short-term needs, you can purchase a monthly subscription and turn off automatic renewal (to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan.

 Students and educators can get free one-year educational access to Autodesk products and services, renewable as long as you remain eligible.
-If you are a student or educator, you can access free Flame software with an Autodesk Education plan (US Site).
+If you are a student or educator, you can access free Flame software with an Autodesk Education plan.

-Launch your trial software and click Subscribe Now on the trial screen or visit the Flame product centre.
-When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
-Learn more about converting a trial to a paid subscription.